Mailing Solutions

 USPS Move Update Adjudication

-The USPS recently presented it’s most recent and, as far as we can tell, final position on Move Update Compliance and adjudication.
-Effective January 4, 2010 penalties for non-compliance of the move update rules put in place on November 23, 2008 will begin to take effect.
+The USPS recently presented its most recent and, as far as we can tell, final position on Move Update Compliance and adjudication.
+Effective January 4, 2010 penalties for non-compliance of the move update rules put in place on November 23, 2008 took effect.
 Using Performance Based Verification (PBV) a sample will be taken from the mailing and run through MERLIN.
 MERLIN will be lifting names and addresses and transmitting that data to the NCSC in Memphis checking for change-of-addresses (COA) that have occurred between 95 days and 18 months.

 For example, consider a 200,000 piece mailing, with a sample size of 2,000 pieces run through MERLIN.